timoh/craftbeer/README.md

 ## To populate the data

-1. First, get review data (needs ParseHub):
-  * `bundle exec rake populate:review_data`
-2. Second, get drink data:
-  * `bundle exec rake populate:alko_product`
-3. Then, populate:
-  * `bundle exec rake populate:alko_avail`
+NOTE: Requires ParseHub setup!

-  * `bundle exec rake populate:alko_locs`
+1. Run: `heroku run bundle exec rake populate:setup_all`

 ## Roadmap

-1. Ingest data from ext. api
-2. Cross-reference Reviews and pricing & availability information to only show available beers
-3. Ask for user's favorite place and only show availability of beers there
+* Host images in Amazon S3 or similar
-4. More advanced filtering of multiple locations and beer tastes
+* More advanced filtering of multiple locations and beer tastes